 Tech Trends report from Deloitte shows how technologies such as Mixed Reality are being adopted by industry.

-The Technology in the mid-market: Closing the gap report details the results of a survey of technology impact among private mid-size companies in the U.S. According to Deloitte, this mid-market is under-reported, but its size and relevance to the economy is significant– roughly 34% of the U.S. workforce and revenue totals $3.2 trillion, which equals it to the world’s 4th largest economy.Over half of respondents say they have ongoing or planned AR/ VR pilot projects Click To Tweet
+The Technology in the mid-market: Closing the gap report details the results of a survey of technology impact among private mid-size companies in the U.S. According to Deloitte, this mid-market is under-reported, but its size and relevance to the economy is significant– roughly 34% of the U.S. workforce and revenue totals $3.2 trillion, which equals it to the world’s 4th largest economy.Over half of respondents have ongoing or planned AR/ VR projects Click To Tweet

 The survey results showed how companies are deploying emerging technologies and what benefits they can have for them in terms of growth, productivity, governance, recruiting and many other areas.
 It spans various emerging verticals and themes, including how robotics and MI are preventing mechanical failures and providing cost-savings in the construction industry, and how cloud is helping US biopharma reach clients across the globe.Emerging technologies create new ways of engaging employees and interacting with customers Click To Tweet